-Study of economics, macroeconomics, and microeconomics.
-Analysis of the economic forces that influence the business environment.
-Application of economic tools to illustrate how globalization influences performance, strategy, and policy within firms.
+Application of economic analysis in formulating managerial decisions, drawing upon concepts of demand, production, costs, pricing strategies, profit and competition.
+Analysis of the broad macroeconomic forces that influence the business environment.
 Analysis of opportunities and risks in a global economic environment.